 78) Steps To Take Against Monsoon Dangers

 Visitors to India will be exposed to a wealth of sites and sounds of this colorful and diverse nation.
-Extreme should be taken though when visiting during the Monsoon Season.
+Extreme care should be taken, though, when visiting during the Monsoon Season.
 (You can find out more about what monsoon is what the dangers are in this article.)

-During A Monsoon: The amount of heavy rain that can fall in a short period of time, very often lead to flash flooding.
+During A Monsoon: The amount of heavy rain that can fall in a short period of time very often leads to flash flooding.
 Stay away from low-lying areas, especially areas near streams, rivers, and dams.

 Even structures in these areas can become unstable due to the force of the water.
 Avoid these structures, as they may not withstand the amount of water and collapse on you.

 The hillsides and mountainous areas can become very prone to mudslides and rockfalls during heavy rains.
 Keep your distance from these mountainous areas and avoid roads winding through hillsides during and directly after a monsoon.